InvadingOctopus/octopuskit/Documentation/Tips & Troubleshooting.md

 - In most cases, try to access the object hierarchy from the "bottom up" instead of "top down."

-	> [TODO: Example]
+	> TODO: Example

 ## Tips & Tricks

-- [TODO: Tip for sharing "global" data via `RelayComponent`s.]
+* Advanced: Including the OctopusKit code in your main project (instead of as a package dependency) *may* provide the benefits of [Whole Module Optimization.](https://swift.org/blog/whole-module-optimizations/)

 ## Pitfalls & Gotchas

 - Many methods MUST be overridden in a subclass and/or chained to the superclass implementation, by calling `super.method()`.
 Some methods should call `super` at different points (i.e. beginning or end) in the subclass' implementation.
 Unfortunately, there is no language-level support for enforcing that, so your best bet is to read the source and comments of the method you're overriding.
     > 💡 When in doubt, always call `super`, and call it at the top of your overriding method.
-[TODO: make this chaining automatic/enforced when/if Swift supports it]
+    > TODO: make this chaining automatic/enforced when/if Swift supports it

 - Components should try to perform their logic only during the `didAdd(...)`, `willRemove(...)`, and `update(deltaTime:)` methods.
 If a component's behavior must be modified outside of those methods, use flags that are then acted upon in the component's update method.
 This ensures that a component does not affect anything outside of a frame update and can be reliably paused/unpaused.
     > Note that this does not mean that a component should not _define_ any other methods at all.
-    > [TODO: Example]
+    > TODO: Example

     - Components that respond to asynchronous events, such as a component that moves a node based on input from a gesture recognizer, like `PanControlledRepositioningComponent`, or networking components, MUST perform their function inside their `update(deltaTime:)` method, and just use the event-handling action method to mark a flag to denote that an event was received.
 This prevents the component from being active outside the frame-update cycle, or when it's [temporarily] removed from the entity or the scene's systems.